JLeuze/Meteor-Slides/readme.txt

 * Initial release of Meteor Slides.

 == Upgrade Notice ==

+= 1.6 =
+Meteor Slides 1.6 an updated translation.

+= 1.5.3 =
+Meteor Slides 1.5.3 has been updated with theme conflict fixes, and includes new and updated translations.

 = 1.5.3 =
 Meteor Slides 1.5.3 has been updated with theme conflict fixes, and includes new and updated translations.